AICoE/disk-failure-prediction/README.md

 To learn more about the specific features, please look [here](https://www.backblaze.com/b2/hard-drive-test-data.html)

 #
-Finally, as this work is based on data collected by BackBlaze I would like to cite them as the source of this data, as well as repost their requests around data usage below.
+Finally, as this work is based on data collected by Backblaze I would like to cite them as the source of this data, as well as repost their requests around data usage below.
 And ask that anyone who uses or contributes to any of the work in this repo follow these same guidelines.

-How You Can Use the Data
+**How You Can Use the Data**

 You can download and use this data for free for your own purpose, all we ask is three things
 1) you cite Backblaze as the source if you use the data,
 2) you accept that you are solely responsible for how you use the data